-If the fuel level approaches "E" or the low fuel level warning light comes on, fill the fuel tank as soon as possible.
+If the fuel level approaches "E", fill the fuel tank as soon as possible.

 If the fuel tank is completely empty, the malfunction indicator lamp comes on.
 Fill the fuel tank immediately.

 The indicator lamp goes off after driving several times.
 If the indicator lamp does not go off, contact your Toyota dealer as soon as possible.